Flask-Classy is an extension that adds class-based views to Flask. But why?

 “But my projects aren’t that big.
 Can Flask-Classy do anything else for me besides making a big project easier to manage?”

 Why yes.
-It does help a bit with one other thing.
+It does help a bit with some other things.

 Install the extension with: